cjacker/wl-find-cursor/README.md

 This is generally not a problem.
 However, when we have multiple monitors and many editor windows open, it is sometimes necessary to quickly locate the mouse position.

 This tool use layer-shell and virtual-pointer protocols to highlight and print out global mouse position in wayland.
-If the compositor is Lack of virtual pointer supporting, it can be worked around, but layer shell is essential.
+If the compositor lacks virtual pointer support, it can be worked around, but layer shell is essential.

 **Since GNOME rejected to implement layer shell and virtual pointer protocol several years ago, it can not be supported by wl-find-cursor.**

 ![screenshot-2024-12-20-21-07-18](https://github.com/user-attachments/assets/daac6cb8-b9e5-4a35-ab90-8367342c23fd)

 # Build and Installation